SINTEF-AppliedCompSci/MRST/README.md

 The main function of this repository, ChemicalModel.m, allows the creation and solution of arbitrarily complex aqueous chemistry systems including a number of surface chemistry models assuming local chemical equilibrium.
 The function leverages the tools developed by the SINTEF [MRST team](http://www.sintef.no/projectweb/mrst/) including [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
 The chemical model created can be used to calculate batch reaction or can be coupled to flow within MRST.

 Models supported:

--aqueous speciation
+* aqueous speciation
--activity
+* activity
--triple layer model
+* triple layer model
--diffuse layer model
+* diffuse layer model
--basic stern model
+* basic stern model
--constant capacitance model
+* constant capacitance model

 Supported soon:

--dissolution/precipitation
+* dissolution/precipitation
--ion exchange
+* ion exchange

 ### Installation ###